Rhossili Downs walk | The Best Walks on the Gower

 Of the two, I would recommend parking at Rhossili.
 Not only are there more facilities for you to enjoy, but if you you can extend this walk to encompass Fall & Mewslade Bay or Worms Head if you so desire.

-Parking is available in the large National Trust car park which overlooks Rhossili bay.
-It’s free for National Trust members otherwise it costs cars £3 for 2 hours or £6 all day.
+Paid parking is available in the large National Trust car park which overlooks Rhossili bay (It’s free for National Trust members).
 The car park has to be one of most impressive in the UK, boasting panoramic views both over Rhossili and towards the iconic Worms head.

 The Route